winrid/browserify-middleware/README.md

 # browserify-middleware
 ## With Some Concurrency!
+### IN ALPHA.
+DO NOT USE IN PRODUCTION.

+Currently, change detection is broken.

 This forked version of browserify-middleware uses a pool of workers for the change detection, browserify, and uglify steps.
 This improves performance by a significant amount since everything is no longer done in a single thread.